 Bette Davis: The life story you may not know

-Born Ruth Elizabeth "Betty" Davis, starlet Bette Davis was not your typical female starlet.
+Born Ruth Elizabeth “Betty” Davis on April 5, 1908, starlet Bette Davis was not your typical female starlet.

 As for her chosen moniker?
 Davis changed her name in homage to the novel “La Cousine Bette” by Honoré de Balzac.

 To honor Bette Davis’ iconic career and legendary life, Stacker scoured newspaper articles, magazine profiles, film archives, award ceremony recordings, and television clips to find 25 elements of Davis’ biography that you may not know.
 While her death was more than three decades ago, the actor’s legend stretches on as utterly timeless and endlessly glamorous.

 Keep reading to learn more about this iconic starlet.

 You may also like: Audrey Hepburn: The life story you may not know